Phioria/common-functions/README.md

 ### moneyNumericToString()

 This function takes a single numeric input and returns a string in USD currency format.
-If given input is not numeric, the function will return NaN
+If given input is not numeric, the function will return NaN.

 ```js script
 console.log(PhioFunctions.moneyNumericToString(1234)); // logs "$1,234.00"